-Villa Oleandra: A Look at George Clooney's million-dollar mansion in Italy
+Villa Oleandra: A Look at George Clooney's Million-Dollar Mansion in Italy

 George Clooney’s Villa in Studio City (1995)

-The Hollywood A-lister bought a USD-2.2-million property from the rock legend Stevie Nicks.
+The Hollywood A-lister bought a USD-2.2-million (Rs 17 crores approx) property from the rock legend Stevie Nicks.
 The 683-square-meter main house features hardwood floors, coffered ceilings, stone fireplaces and a massive dining room with an extensive wine collection.
 Their ‘low-key house’ also boasts a home theatre with a popcorn machine, an outdoor pool and bar, and another bar featuring vintage Hollywood photos.

 George’s Los Cabos property (2009)